1ssb/ANU_YOLO/README.md

 python stream.py
 ```

-This should open the webcam interface if you attach one.
+This should open the webcam interface if you attach one for livestreaming the detection.

 ---